mahmoudhaney/Voting_System_PHP/README.md

 Admins will register the voter’s name by verifying the voter/user through his/her identity proof (and then the admin will register the voter).
 The candidates added to the system by the admins will be automatically deleted after the completion of an election.
 Admins have to add the date on which an election is going to end.
-Once a user has received the user id and password from the admin, the user can log in and vote for a candidate from those who are nominated.
+Once a user has received the user ID and password from the admin, the user can log in and vote for a candidate from those who are nominated.

 The system will allow the user to vote for only one candidate.
 The system will allow the user to vote once in a particular election.
 Admins can add any number of candidates when a new election is announced.
-Admins can also view an election’s result by using the election id.
+Admins can also view an election’s result by using the election ID.
 A user can also view an election’s result.

 ### Project Requirements: